squid-cache/squid-cache.github.io/KnowledgeBase/OpenBsd.rst

 ==== Squid-2.7 ====
 OpenBSD 4.7 sports squid 2.7STABLE7 as a package and in the ports collection.

+OpenBSD 4.8 and later sport squid 2.7STABLE9 as a package and in the ports collection.

 Binary Install Procedure:
 {{{
 pkg_add squid